arjunroyihrpa/mammoth-commons/CONTRIBUTING.md

 create pull requests that repository maintainers will try to merge.
 Those requests will trigger continuous integration actions to verify that contributions are compliant with all technical requirements of the toolkit.
+Use the *black* linter, though this can be fixed upon merging too.
-Use the *black* linter.
-Pull requests with errors other than linter ones will be rejected.
+Pull requests with errors other than linting ones will be rejected.

-Creating a module is as simple as adding a file in the `catalogue/` directory, adding an function with typehints, and decorating the latter.
+Creating a module is as simple as adding a file in the `mai_bias/catalogue/` directory, adding an function with typehints, and decorating the latter.
 The decorator works as a buffer between your code and various interfaces.
 Here are some details: